-In almost every meeting, the salesperson had at least one account with an "appointment" that had no date or time attached to it.
-When I asked about the next appointment, I would hear some form of “Well, I told them I would call them Monday,” or “I need to follow up with them next Thursday,” or “I’m supposed to stop by Tuesday or Wednesday next week."
+Almost every individual salesperson said they had at least one account with an "appointment" that had no date or time attached to it.
+When I asked about the next appointment, I would hear some form of “Well, I told them I would call them Monday,” or “I need to follow up with them next Thursday,” or “I’m supposed to call Tuesday or Wednesday next week."

 Editor's Note: This post was originally published on August 9, 2016, and has been updated.